Wu-Zhe/future-engineer-and-applied-researcher/README.md

         4. Progress from task ownership to problem ownership.
         Don't merely execute assigned work; understand the domain deeply enough to identify what should be solved next.
+                Take a step back and ask "Does solving this problem really matter?"

         5. Develop taste and judgment.
         Learn to distinguish technically possible work from important work, promising hypotheses from noise, and meaningful results from misleading ones.

         6. Design organizations of agents and loops.
+Don't directly manage 1000s of agents.
         Decompose difficult problems, coordinate specialized AI workers, aggregate evidence, resolve disagreements, and maintain quality at scale.

         7. Learn to allocate intelligence.